Skip to main content

-with Shredded Chicken, Rice Noodles and Hoisin Sauce
+with Carrot Ribbons, Rice Noodles and Hoisin Sauce

 The national dish of Vietnam is phở, arguably the most famous and most popular across the world.
 The traditional method involves charring the onion to release its natural sugars, before adding the aromatics, broth paste and water to poach the chicken.
 The pho broth is then strained and seasoned with lime juice and salt.